On Oct. 11, Ukraine’s president Volodymyr Zelensky met with Pope Francis at the Vatican, marking a new step in his European Tour.

 Regional authorities reported early on October 11 that Russian attacks in Ukraine have killed six people and injured 27 others over the past 24 hours.

-Maksym Kozoytskyi, the Lviv Oblast Governor, confirmed that the passenger bus, which carried the logo of popular transport company FlixBus was travelling from to Odesa.
+Maksym Kozoytskyi, the Lviv Oblast Governor, confirmed that the passenger bus, which carried the logo of popular transport company FlixBus was travelling from Warsaw to Odesa.

 The General Staff has not provided any further details on how the helicopter was destroyed.